SConnolly1886/AWS-Site-to-Site-VPN/README.md

 `cp ipsec* /etc`
 `chmod +x /etc/ipsec-vti.sh`

-Now all the configuration for Router1 IPSEC has been completed, lets restart the strongSwan service to bring them up.
+Now all the configuration for Router1 IPSEC has been completed, let's restart the strongSwan service to bring them up.

 `systemctl restart strongswan` to restart strongSwan ... this should bring up the tunnels